 D.5 Community Access (CA) The state temporarily authorizes, during the time that the Appendix K is effective, retainer payments for Community Access Services, for traditional providers only, for services that cannot be rendered due to national state of emergency.
 Retainer payments will only be authorized through agency delivered services using the frequency listed on the individual's ISP/PA on February 29, 2020 and cannot exceed 6 hours a day and 5 days a week.
 Note: Community Access includes both Community Access Group (CAG) and Community Access Individual (CAI) Services.
 Documentation Guidance - Providers are to document retainer service delivery and a list of hired family caregivers in the "COVID-19 NOW&COMP Provider Spreadsheet" - see Section G for reference.
-Billing Guidance: Provided bill the existing service procedure controlled bill the existing service procedure controlled bill the existing service procedure controlled billing for a retainer and/or controlled billing for a family caregiver hire.
-If a provided billing for a given hire.
-If a provided billing for a given hire.
-If a provided billing for a family caregiver hire set and for each must be against for a four 15 min units) or controlled billing for a given hire.
-If a provided billed billed as one claim line.
-For vice and the provided billing for a given hire.
-If a provided billed billing for a given hire.
-If a provided billed billing for a given hire.
-If a provided billed billed as one claim line.
-For vice and the provided billing for a given hire.
-If a provided billed billed billed billed billed billed as one claim line.
-For vice and the provided be billed.
-Some claim line for a given hire.
-If a provided billed billed billed billed billed billed billed billed billed.
-Some claim line for a given hire.
-If a provided billed bil D.6 Support Coordination The state temp ily authorizes, ig the till hat the Appendix K i fective, SC pro s to render services telephonically or health mea re als emporary rate increase from \$152.88 to \$175.00 per manual per month.
-(SC) Documentation Guidance - Telephonic service delivery is acceptable during the time that Appendix K is effective.
+Billing Guidance: Provide bill the exist retainer and/or cless delivers the second the delivers the second the second the delivers the second the de D.6 Support Coordination (SC) The state tem, rily authorizes, roug the tine telephonically or the other mealth mean set of the state telephonically or the other mealth mean set of the (50) Documentation Guidance- Telephonic service delivery is acceptable during the time that Appendix K is effective.
 Telecommunications applications (e.g. SKYPE/Facetime/Duo/ZOOM) are not required, but encouraged where possible and in accordance with governing privacy regulations.
 Residences that have computers or similar electronic devices should use a telecommunication application at minimum for ISP meetings, but preferably all contacts when possible.
 Support coordinators s should send providers and families a copy of the IQOMR template (see Section G) when possible to help prepare for contacts.
 SC Support Notes: A comprehensive support note must be entered by the Support Coordinator for all regular required contacts with the individual, with the exception of the completion of the quarterly (IQOMR) Individual Quality Outcome Measures Review.
 Contacts should focus on health and safety concerns.
 All support notes are entered into the online case management system within three (3) business days of the contact.